primer/react/.github/pull_request_template.md

 <!-- Describe any specific details to help reviewers test or review this Pull Request -->

+- [ ] Integration tests are run at github/github (Optional and only available for GitHub staff)

+You can refer to [the testing primer react pull requests documentation](https://github.com/github/primer-engineering/blob/main/how-we-work/testing-primer-react-pr-at-dotcom.md) to learn how to run integrations test at github/github.

 ### Merge checklist

 - [ ] Added/updated tests